Categories

 NY STATE RATES APPLICATION

-Like with other deductibles, do I pay the first $2,950 in bills?
+IS this Like with other deductibles and I pay the first $2,950 in medical bills?

 No. After you pay the Parts A and B deductibles, Medicare pays its share of claims (usually 80%) and you pay the 20%.
 Once your deductible and 20% share reaches $2,950, then your supplement plan pays 100% for the rest of the year.
 Think of it as a $2,950 cap on your out of pocket costs.